 What emotional impact has the bullying had on the pupil?

 Was anyone physically hurt?

+was anyone physically nurt?

 Did anyone need medical attention?

+Did difford flood flood diterition.

 Has anyone else been informed of the bullying?

-If an when were they informed?

 If so, when were they informed?

 If not, why has the incident not been reported?

+ii not, why has the incluent not been reported?